ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 Previewing and saving photos with Anamorphic desqueeze applied

 Open a photo in single media view in ProCamera.
 Tap the Edit button.
-Navigate to the ProCut section within the Editing studio.
+Navigate to the ProCut section within the Editing Studio.
 Select the Anamorphic tool.
 Choose the desired Anamorphic desqueeze factor.
-Save the changes.
+Save a new version of the photo with the desqueeze applied, ensuring correct display in other apps and on other devices.

 Private Lightbox